How to Transfer a Private Number Plate with DVLA (Buyer & Seller Guide)

 This guide walks you through:

-What happens when a plate is on a vehicle vs on a retention certificate
+- What happens when a plate is on a vehicle vs on a retention certificate

-Who is responsible for each step (buyer vs seller)
+- Who is responsible for each step (buyer vs seller)

-The typical DVLA timelines
+- Typical DVLA timelines

-Common mistakes that delay transfers
+- Common mistakes that delay transfers

 Important: This guide is for general information only.
 Always check the latest information directly with DVLA before you submit anything.